WebGL Graphics API in 20 Minutes (Coffee Break Series)

 Harper Quinn • Librarian

-If you enjoyed D3 An Introduction (Coffee Book), this one scratches a similar itch—especially around 2026 and momentum.
+If you enjoyed WebGPU (Graphics and Compute) API in 20 Minutes (Coffee Break Series), this one scratches a similar itch—especially around monsters and momentum.

 Jules Nakamura • QA Lead